A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A branch-and-cut algorithm

 \subsection{One-way driveways}

 The branch-and-cut algorithm can also be designed for the problem of parking with one-way streets using only binary variables.
 The connectivity cut inequalities discussed earlier are also valid for this variant and ensure that each driving field is connected to the entrance $(\entrancex, \entrancey)$ and the exit $(\exitx, \exity)$.
 For example, a solution in Figure \ref{fig:one_way_undirected} with $\parkwidth=\drivewidth=1$, and $ \parklength=2$, satisfies the bidirectional hop constraints and restrictions on the $z$ variables that determine the directions of the driveways.
-However, this is not a feasible one-way configuration, as reaching the exit requires us to backtrack along the path from the entrance.
+However, this is not a feasible one-way configuration, as it requires us to backtrack along the path from the entrance to reach the exit.
 Note that there is always an optimal solution that does not use a direct connection between the entrance and exit cells, e.g., (0,5) to (0,6); therefore, these arcs can be removed from the graph $\grid$.

 The primary issue is that the previously defined connectivity cut constraints operate in an undirected sense.
-To fix this limitation, we redefine them using \textit{edge separators} or \textit{edge cut sets} that partition the graph of driving fields into two strongly connected components: $\onewaypartition \in \onewaypartitionsets{ij}$, which contains a valid driving cell $(i, j)$ and its complement $ \onewaypartitioncomp$.
+To fix this limitation, we redefine them using \textit{edge separators} or \textit{edge cut sets} that partition the graph of driving fields into two strongly connected components with node sets $\onewaypartition \in \onewaypartitionsets{ij}$, which contain a valid driving cell $(i, j)$ and its complement $ \onewaypartitioncomp \neq \emptyset$.
 The set $\onewaypartitionsets{ij}$ represents all possible subsets of valid drive cells that contain $(i, j)$, each of which has nodes that are strongly connected.
+Figure~\ref{fig:one_way_undirected} shows an example grid with two edge cut sets (highlighted in pink) that separate the entrance and exit cells (in purple) from the teal-colored drive cells.
+The teal drive cells cannot be active if the $z$ variables associated with either of the two edge cut sets are zero.

 Constraints \eqref{eq:cutconstraint_entrance} and \eqref{eq:cutconstraint_exit} force the driving field variables in $\onewaypartitioncomp$ to zero if they cannot access the entrance or cannot be reached by the exit.
 This situation can arise when the $z$ variables for specific edge sets between the two components $\onewaypartition$ and $\onewaypartitioncomp$ are inactive.
-The modified feasibility cuts can also be strengthened by including specific parking field variables on the left-hand side whenever possible.